11 Common Bicycle Brake Types and Their Uses

 For those following the cyclo-cross boom in Naples, Florida, cantilever brakes are popular bicycle brake technology.

+These cyclists enjoy riding their road bikes on light off-road trails.
 As a result, they demand a powerful brake for the quick stops required when your bike’s traction is less than ideal.

 However, Cantilever brakes are identical to caliper brakes, except a caliper brake is one solid piece.